winstromming/sassdown/README.md

 ## Compass?
 Sass?
 Sassdown **does not** compile your .sass or .scss files.
 Since you're using Grunt, I would recommend the [grunt-contrib-compass](https://github.com/gruntjs/grunt-contrib-compass) plugin for this task.

-## Contributing
-In lieu of a formal styleguide, take care to maintain the existing coding style.
-Add unit tests for any new or changed functionality.
-Lint and test your code using [Grunt](http://gruntjs.com/).

 ## TODO

-- Integrate pre-existing Handlebars template into the plugin as a default
-- Document existing Handlebars helpers and structure
 - Confirm and adjust for .sass rather than .scss support?
 - TEST TEST TEST